Skip to main content

 What’s the difference between a wireframe and a mockup?

 A wireframe is similar to a blueprint.
 It’s a black-and-white layout of the high-level pages of your website.
-This allows us to confirm the structure and content types for each page before spending time to design specifics.
+This allows us to confirm the structure, functionality and content needs for each key page before spending time to design specifics.

-Mockups have full design elements applied—color, imagery, typography, sizing, etc. The content types and layout will be the same as wireframes, but mockups will show you what the site will look like when it’s built.
+Mockups have full design elements applied—color, imagery, typography, sizing, etc. The content types and layout will be based on the wireframes, but mockups will show you what the site will look like when it’s built.

 What are the best ways to give design feedback to my agency?
 How is design feedback collected and organized?
 What feedback is needed?